-Looking for new and effective marketing tactics for your company is an ongoing challenge.
-Referral marketing is an opportunity to utilize your engaged customers to generate new clients.
+Looking for new and effective marketing tactics for your eCommerce company is an ongoing challenge.
+Referral marketing is an opportunity to encourage your engaged customers to generate new clients.

 Referral marketing is low cost, boosts your social media visibility, and is a great revenue generator.
 Just ask Dropbox; the popular cloud storage company achieved astronomical growth, earning 4 million users in just 15 months with 35 percent of all signups coming from the referral program.

 Need more evidence?
 We’ve collected 6 more reasons why referral marketing is your best customer acquisition strategy:

 Referral marketing activity attracts qualified customers who are more likely to make purchases, which helps companies see a longer duration of revenue growth.
 Statistically, companies with referral campaigns saw 86% more revenue growth over two years.

 According to a study conducted in Wharton Business School, referred customers, on average, were $0.45 more profitable per day than any other customers.
 In addition, the customer acquisition cost (CAC) for these customers was $23.12 less than non-referred customers.
 If you consider the initial reward over a six-year span, then referred customers have a 60% larger return on investment (ROI).

 Overall ROI from a referral program is 10x for enterprise companies:

 Referral marketing helps businesses acquire higher-quality customers at a lower cost.
 Unlike traditional marketing channels, referral marketing drives down customer acquisition costs because it makes use of your current customers who help spread the word, which is foundational to improving the bottom line.